Ecampus/tes-xapi/attendance-recipe.markdown

 Adjourn the meeting, with the the intention of resuming it later.
 When an event is adjounred, *adjournment time* starts elapsing.

+**Actor**: The person adjourning the event.
+(Often the same person as the context.instructor.)

 **Verb**: [http://id.tincanapi.com/verb/adjourned](http://id.tincanapi.com/verb/adjourned)

-**instructor**: the agent conducting the adjourned event.
+**context.instructor**: the agent conducting the adjourned event.
 It is usually the same agent as the actor, but not always.

 **timestamp**: the datetime when that the event was adjourned.